FREQUENTLY ASKED QUESTIONS

 Where can I leave my car?

 Parking is available across the street from our dock.
-There is a modest charge for cars: $10 per night to a maximum of $50 (the 6th night and thereafter are free).
+There is a modest charge for cars: $10 per night.
 Trailers and RVs have higher rates (see Schedule and Fares page).
 You may pay by cash at the lot.
 No reservations for car parking for passengers are needed.
 We begin parking cars at 7:00AM each crossing day.
 An attendant will be present to show you where to park.
 Please do not park yourself!

 Can we take our pet?